 The illuminated reticle is battery powered, but the fiber optic cable serves as a backup energy source that also helps adjust the brightness in the scope sighting to match the surrounding light.
 Unfortunately, the brightness setting is not adjustable on this ACOG replica.

 The glass is treated to have anti-reflective properties to optimize light transmission in low light settings.
 The elevation and windage adjustments are easy to handle and adjust quickly while in the field.

 This scope is rated and zeroed for .233/.556 calibers and comes pre-molded for quick installment to your weapon.
-Because of this, the reticle can be used an on the fly elevation adjuster.
+Because of this, the reticle can be used as an on the fly elevation adjuster.